 So if they seem bored and uninterested, it might be a sign your interview went badly, or your interview answers missed the mark and didn’t show the hiring manager what they wanted.

 If that’s the case, they’ll likely choose someone else to hire.

-If you give a bad answer to one of these common, early questions… it could be a deal-breaker!
-If they’re worried about your motivation, work ethic, honesty, etc… they aren’t going to care about your specific skills and experience.
+If you give a bad answer to one of these early questions… it could be a deal-breaker and could prevent you from moving on to discuss further topics.

-It doesn’t get more obvious than this – sometimes the interview will tell you outright that they have concerns about your experience, or answers you gave.
+It doesn’t get more obvious than this – sometimes the interview will tell you outright that they have concerns about your experience or answers you gave.